KamilKubicki/docker-introduction/section/symfony_react_docker/README.md

 +      - mysql
 ```

-> While mounting process an *.sh file is run, the context
-> and dockerfile should be defined in explicit way
+> Dockerfile can be pointed in explicit way
 > build:
 >    context: .
 >    dockerfile: ./.docker/php/Dockerfile